plast-lab/DelphJ/README.md

 DelphJ is a Java-based OO language (MorphJ with delegation features) that eschews inheritance completely, in favor of a combination of class morphing and (deep) delegation.
-DelphJ runs on top of the JVM and is based on the MorphJ compiler. `delphjc` is implemented via AST rewriting using JastAddJ.
-A numerous files where added.
+DelphJ runs on top of the JVM and is based on the [MorphJ compiler][1]. `delphjc` is implemented via AST rewriting using JastAddJ.
 In a nutshell the implementation of the compiler is based on two things:

-1. A runtime system that is implemented in `Reference.java` (and the supporting interface)
+1. A runtime system that is implemented in `Reference.java` (and the supporting interface) the implements the dynamic semantics described on the paper.
-2. A rewrite system ontop the MorphJ compiler.
+2. A rewrite system on-top the MorphJ compiler.

-You can see differences between MorphJ and DelphJ with the following git
+You can see differences between the original MorphJ implementation and DelphJ with the following git
 command:

 `git diff -w morphj..master`

 Rewritings employed
 -------------------
--1.1 Field declaration.
+1. Field declaration.
--2.1 New instance expression.
+2. New instance expression.
--3.1 Method declaration, adding one parameter with changed reference types.
+3. Method declaration, adding one parameter with changed reference types.
+4. Dot accesses.
--4.1 Method invocation to a reflective invocation with self as first parameter.
+  1. Method invocation to a reflective invocation with self as first parameter.
--4.2 Exposing subobject field for path merging.
+  2. Exposing subobject field for path merging.
--4.3 Adding getData() method access when invoking method on subobject fields.
+  3. Adding getData() method access when invoking method on subobject fields.
--5.1 Disambiguate package access to variable access.
+5. Disambiguate package access to variable access.
--6.1 Variable declaration.
+6. Variable declaration.

 Running the compiler
 --------------------
 The compiler runs via the `delphjc` executable script (which must be part of the PATH envirnment variable) and requires one more to be set which points to the DelphJ root directory: